slatedocs/slate/source/includes/_BLEProtocol.md

 |:------------------:|:---------------:|:------------:|:-----------------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |  0x0C (MAG_Data)  | Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 2*6 bytes (Byte#8-19) with the "AxesRaw_t" data structure defined in the motion engine documentation.
+In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 2*6 bytes (Byte#8-19) with the "AxesRaw_t" data structure defined before in the IMU_Data Command section.
 The first 6 bytes (Byte#8-13) will be a "AxesRaw_t" data structure for magnetometers, and the next 6 bytes (Byte#14-19) will be another "AxesRaw_t" data structure for accelerometer data.
+All the bytes are packed in little endian format.
+Note that the magnetoneter reading in each axis is a 16-bit signed integer representing the range: ±4 gauss.

 The whole response packet structure including header is shown below:

 |Byte 0 (subsystem)|Byte 1 (length)|Byte 2 (CRC)|Byte 3 (command)|Byte 4-7 |   Byte 8-13   |  Bytes 14-19  |
 |:----------------:|:-------------:|:----------:|:--------------:|:-------:|:-------------:|:-------------:|